idataray/web-developer-assessment/README.md

 - Node.js
 - Npm

-Note: You need Node.js/npm to run the project -- but you do not need to do work in the backend unless you chose to.
+Skills tested:

+- HTML
+- CSS
+- JavaScript

+Note: Most of your work should be done in the client folder, there is no need to touch the server unless you wish to.
+Also, feel free to use any third party library as you see fit.

 1. Your goal is to create a simple interface that looks similar to this: